-The Securities Fraud Lawyers at Greco & Greco, P.C. regularly represent residents from across the country, including Nevada, in disputes with their financial advisors and securities salespersons, involving claims of suitability, violations of FINRA Rules, negligence, fraud, misrepresentation, ponzi schemes, breach of fiduciary duty, professional malpractice, and other claims.
+The Securities Fraud Lawyers at Greco & Greco, P.C. regularly represent residents from across the country, including Nevada, in disputes with their financial advisors and securities salespersons, involving claims of suitability, violations of FINRA Rules, negligence, fraud, misrepresentation, ponzi schemes, breach of fiduciary duty, Regulation Best Interest, professional malpractice, and other claims.
 Please contact Scott Greco for a free attorney consultation about your case.
 We serve clients from all areas of Nevada, including Las Vegas, Reno, Henderson, Paradise, Spring Valley, Sunrise Manor, Enterprise, Sparks, and Carson City.Nevada FINRA Arbitration Attorneys

 If an individual investor has a dispute with a FINRA brokerage firm or stock broker, he/she most likely will have to arbitrate through FINRA's Dispute Resolution system.
 FINRA Arbitration holds arbitration hearings in two Nevada cities, Las Vegas and Reno.Contingency Fees for Harmed Nevada Investors

 We understand that many of our clients cannot afford to hire an attorney because they have lost a large portion of their life savings.
 Our attorneys regularly represent harmed Nevada investors charging only a contingency fee.
 This means that our clients do not have to pay any attorneys fees up front, and only pay us out of monies recovered in your case.Nevada Securities Division and Securities Act